-In daily website content management, we often encounter situations where certain variables may be empty (or in programming terminology, may be null) due to uncompleted content, missing data, or other reasons.nil)。If not handled properly, these variables may display as blank areas on the frontend page, which not only affects the aesthetics of the page but may also confuse visitors and reduce the professionalism of the website.defaultanddefault_if_noneThese very practical filters help us elegantly handle cases where variables are empty, ensuring the integrity of website content and user experience.
+In everyday website content management, we often encounter such situations: some variables may be empty due to uncompleted content, missing data, or other reasons (or in programming terms, asnil).
+If not handled, these variables may appear as blank areas on the front-end page, which not only affects the aesthetics of the page but may also confuse visitors and reduce the professionalism of the website.AnQiCMS (AnQiCMS) is well aware of this pain point, and therefore provides in the template enginedefaultanddefault_if_noneThese very practical filters help us elegantly handle cases where variables are empty, ensuring the integrity and user experience of the website content.

-Why would a variable be 'blank', and what are its effects?
+Why would a variable be 'blank', and what is the impact?

-When building web pages, many content fields are optional.like the subtitle of an article, certain additional parameters of a product, avatar URLs in user comments, etc.When the data of these optional fields is not entered in the background or fails to obtain a specific value due to some logical judgment, if these variables are output directly in the template, the browser will display an empty string or nothing, resulting in ugly gaps on the page.This is like a book with missing paragraphs, which greatly reduces the reading experience.In order to avoid this situation, it is particularly important to set a reasonable default value.
+When building a website page, many content fields are optional.For example, the subtitle of an article, certain additional parameters of a product, the avatar URL in user comments, etc.When this optional field data is not entered in the background or cannot be obtained due to some logical judgment, if these variables are output directly in the template, the browser will display an empty string or nothing, resulting in ugly blank spaces on the page.This is like a book with missing paragraphs, which greatly reduces the reading experience.It is particularly important to set a reasonable default value to avoid this situation.

 defaultFilter: General and flexible default value setting

-For example, you might have an article author field, and if the author information is not filled in, you would not want the page to display a blank space, but rather show 'Unknown' or 'No Author' instead.
-In such cases, this feature can be used:
+For example, you may have an article author field, and if the author information is not filled in, you do not want the page to display a blank space, but instead show "Anonymous" or "No Author", which is where this comes in handy:

 {{ article.author|default:"佚名" }}

-Assumearticle.authorThe current string is empty, then the page will display "Unknown".
-Ifarticle.authorThe value ofnilit will also display "Unknown".
-Even ifarticle.authoris a numeric variable, the value is0,defaultAlso consider it as empty and display the default value.
+Assumearticle.authorThe current string is empty, then the page will display “Anonymity”.
+Ifarticle.authorhas a value ofnilit will also display “Anonymity”.
+Even ifarticle.authoris a numeric variable, with a value of0,defaultIt will also treat it as empty and display the default value.

-Withdefault,default_if_noneThe filter is moreAccurate.
-It will only be triggered when the variable value isnilonly provide default values when (typically in programming means a variable is not assigned or points to a null reference).
+withdefaultThe difference is,default_if_noneThe filter is moreAccurate.
+It will only be provided when the value of the variable isnil(usually in programming means the variable has not been assigned or points to an empty reference)

-For example, you have an image URL field, if the user uploads an image, the URL will be displayed; if the user deletes the image but the field is updated to an empty string""[Intentionally left blank], you might want it to display as blank (or handled by CSS) rather than displaying a default placeholder.
-But if this image URL field is not assigned at all,nilIf the status is, then it would be more reasonable to display a default prompt like 'No images available'.
+For example, you have a picture URL field, which will display the URL if the user uploads a picture; if the user deletes the picture but the field is updated to an empty string""(Intentionally left blank), you may want it to display as blank (or handled by CSS), rather than displaying a default placeholder.
+But if this image URL field is not assigned at all, it isnilThe status, then displaying "No image" as a default prompt will be more reasonable.

 The followingdefault_if_noneUsage examples: